otris/vscode-janus-debug/README.md

 You'll find a complete list of changes at our project site on [GitHub](https://github.com/otris/vscode-janus-debug).

+### 0.0.3

+No big changes.
+Timeouts are configurable via launch.json now.

 ### 0.0.2

 Initial release of the extension.
 Running and debugging simple scripts directly from within VS Code on a JANUS-based server works! 🎉